 Restricted to students who have completed at least 110 ch in their program.
-Prequisites: ME 3341 and ME 3345.
+Prerequisites: ME 3341 and ME 3345.
 Recommended prerequisite: ME 3524.
 Prerequisite for Mechatronics Option students: ME 4673.

 |ME4861||Mechanical Health and Safety||1 ch (1C) [W]|

 Introduction to stress analysis that deals with anisotropy of stress and general equations of the theory and elasticity.
 The elastic equilibrium and boundary value problem formulations are considered.
-Introduction to the modelling of inhomogeneous composite solids, the effective nanostructured composite theories are covered.
+Introduction to the modelling of inhomogeneous composite solids, the effective moduli theory and the elasticity of laminated and fiber enforced composite, as well as nanostructured composite theories are covered.

 |ME5173*||Advanced Kinematics of Manipulators||4 ch (3C 3L*)|